 I’m running for County Executive to restore Montgomery’s competitive edge.
-Our quality of life and long-term fiscal and environmental sustainability depend on it.
+Our quality of life, and the County's affordability and long-term fiscal and environmental sustainability depend on it.

-The son of a librarian, I graduated from local public schools and grew up valuing lifelong education.
+The son of a librarian, I graduated from local public schools, from Bucknell University, and from the University of Pennsylvania (master's degree in governmental administration).
 I was a paperboy during the first Earth Days and during the Watergate era, which shaped my commitment to environmental sustainability, and to honest government that works for its people.
 That’s why I worked for Common Cause of Maryland for six years as executive director, where I led successful battles for open government and campaign finance reform.
 I refuse all campaign funds from political action committees (PACs) and development interests and rely on contributions from residents like you to improve trust in government.

 Join my campaign for County Executive.
 Learn more at www.philandrews.com.
 Let me know what’s on your mind by calling 301-710-6322 or email me at firstname.lastname@example.org.
 I appreciate your time, hope to earn your vote in 2014, and welcome your support.